-- 1507.08 Problems relating to deposits.
+Problems relating to deposits.
 Supplementary registration can be used only to correct errors or amplify facts stated in an earlier application for a registration that has been completed.
 An application for supplementary registration is not appropriate to correct a defect in the deposit, changes in the content of the work, or errors in statements or notices on the copies or phonorecords of the work in question.
-Also, where a change in the date of publication results in the applicable deposit requirements not being satisfied, a new basic registration would be in order, since an appropriate deposit should be submitted. - 1507.08(a) New versions.
-If a work has been changed since registration was made, and if the changes are sufficient to be the basis of a registration, the proper procedure would be to make a basic registration for the revised version to reflect the additions or revisions. - 1507.08(b) Addenda and errata sheats.
-Where the applicant voluntarily deposits addenda or errata sheats for published works to be included and/or attached to the deposit copies after registration has been completed, such items should be referred with a memorandum of transmittal to the Chief, Acquisitions and Processing Division of the Copyright Office.
-Where the material to be substituted or added to the deposit copy of an unpublished work contains sufficient copyrightable new matter to support a new registration, the Copyright Office will suggest that a new basic registration be made for the revised version.
+Also, where a change in the date of publication results in the applicable deposit requirements not being satisfied, a new basic registration would be in order, since an appropriate deposit should be submitted.

+New versions.
+If a work has been changed since registration was made, and if the changes are sufficient to be the basis of a registration, the proper procedure would be to make a basic registration for the revised version to reflect the additions or revisions.

+Addenda and errata sheets.
+Where the applicant voluntarily deposits addenda or errata sheets for published works to be included and/or attached to the deposit copies after registration has been completed, such items should be referred with

-1507 Special situations relating to corrections and amplifications of Copyright Office records. (cont'd)
+Special situations relating to corrections and amplifications of Copyright Office records. (cont'd)